-Fig. 5 shows the rate performance comparisons over the AWGN channel and the BSC.
-It can be seen that the proposed improved transmission scheme outperforms the original pass-by-pass transmission scheme as well as the uniform puncturing based transmission scheme, over both AWGN and BSC.
+Fig. \ref{fig5} shows the rate performance comparisons among the proposed TITT transmission scheme, the uniform-puncturing-based transmission scheme (referred to as UP scheme), and the pass-by-pass transmission scheme.
+The simulation results in Fig. \ref{fig5} (a) are conducted over the AWGN channel model, while those in Fig. \ref{fig5} (b) are obtained over the BSC model.
+Here we leverage the bubble decoding algorithm with $B=64$ for the simulation setup.
+It can be seen that the proposed TITT scheme outperforms the UP scheme and the pass-by-pass transmission scheme over both the BSC and the AWGN channel.